ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <div style="height: 20px;"></div>

 <p>To better assess the influx of planets we're finding, a number of different categorizations exist for ...
 With radius and mass alone "we can see compositions ranging from rocky (like Earth and Venus) to gas-rich (like Jupiter and Saturn)".</p>

+<p>We group data based on their features in to a number of categories.
+We call it unsupervised because have no prior data on how to categorize the data.
+This method is most powerful when we do not have existing data to train the model on how to classify</p>

 <p>I Since this dataset does not provide existing classifications of planets, I will be performing unsupervised learning.</p>